 If a Delegation of Rights is required, the Validated Delegation of Rights Artifact (Section 3.2.6) is included with the correct XML tags along with the Digital Signature of the Delegated Signer.in the same sdtc:signatureText element.
 All of the allowed MIME types defined in the base CDA specification are also allowed in this guide.

 The structure of the XML Digital Signature in the sdtc:signatureText element is:

-<sdtc:signatureTEXT mediaType=”text/xml” representation=”B64”>
+<sdtc:signatureText mediaType="application/xml" representation="B64">

-<thumbnail mediaType=”text/plain” representation = “TXT”>
+<thumbnail mediaType="text/plain" representation="TXT">

 Text representation of the signature (see Section 3.3.2)

 </thumbnail>